CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP-IPv6.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unreachability aspath private-as</h>

-Configures how to handle private ASNs in the update to the peer group.
+Configures how to handle private ASNs in the update to the peer group for BGP unreachability SAFI (failure signaling).
 You can specify:
 - `none` to take no action.
 This is the default setting.
 - `remove` to remove any private ASNs in the update to the peer.
 - `replace` to replace any private ASNs in the update to the peer  with the ASN of the local system.